tardate/LittleArduinoProjects/playground/Audio/SimpleSamplePlayer/README.md

 At the moment, it cannot re-sample the source WAV file - so it must be an 8kHz file to avoid pitch-shift.

-I grabbed a few sample files and used [audacity](https://www.audacityteam.org/) to re-sample the source at 8kHz and sneure the clips were under the ~4sec limit that can fit into available flash memory.
+I grabbed a few sample files and used [audacity](https://www.audacityteam.org/) to re-sample the source at 8kHz and ensure the clips were under the ~4sec limit that can fit into available flash memory.

 Setting up to run the encoder.
 A Gemfile is provided, so bundler can install the necessary pre-requisites:

-    $ cd encoder
+    cd encoder
-    $ bundle install
+    bundle install

 To run the encoder, simply invoke with a WAV file parameter.
 The resulting header file will be sent to standard out, which can be piped to a header file for compilation like this:

-    $ ./sample_encoder.rb ../sounds/phone.wav > ../sample_phone.h
+    ./sample_encoder.rb ../sounds/phone.wav > ../sample_phone.h

 The sample to be programmed is selected by ensuring the correct include definition is included in the [SimpleSamplePlayer.ino](./SimpleSamplePlayer.ino) script.

 There are many other ways of preparing the audio sample - see the original [post](http://highlowtech.org/?p=1963)